JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 89. Prepared code to build clean with clang-tidy (using compiler Version 16.9.0 Preview 2.0) You can use the preview and enable clang-tidy using the project properties code analysis setting.
 Because it is slow consider keeping it disabled in debug builds (optimize core build cycle).
+90. Added toolsver.h to all projects so that clang-tidy limitations and workround are explained to affected parties (a soon to be released compiler update will fix these but some developers will still be running earlier versions well into the future).
+Reconfigured projects so that code analysis is ONLY APPLIED to the premium x64 release build.
+This is a compromise because of the time needed to do (full and deep static analysis.
+The core development/debug pdca cycle efficiency should be respected.